Why would I want to file criminal charges against the abusive person?

 These are things to think about.
 In some cases pressing criminal charges could make the person who abused you more likely to hurt you again in the future.
 It is also true that the courts do not always send a person to jail for a first offense, especially if the crime is not a felony.
 (A felony is a crime that can be punished by more than a year in jail.)
 Some domestic violence crimes are felonies, but some are not.

 If you decide to press criminal charges, your safety plan should include how you will stay safe during this process.
-It is always a good idea to call a battered women's program and speak to an advocate who can help you decide what to include in your safety plan.
+It is always a good idea to call a domestic violence program and speak to an advocate who can help you decide what to include in your safety plan.

 If I file a criminal complaint, will I have any say in how the criminal case goes?